LibertyLocked/GTAVMods/GTAVMod_Speedometer/readme.txt

 ﻿Simple Metric/Imperial Speedometer
 by libertylocked

 IMPORTANT: Please update your ScriptHookV DotNet to v0.8 or above.
-The mod is not compatible with older versions of ScriptHookV DotNet.

 v1.30:
 Introducing detailed mode!
 It's completely optional, featuring a resettable odometer!
 More widgets coming soon!
 See the INI config for more info.